- Business loans are important for the economy so that entrepreneurs who have great ideas can start businesses.

 If you are looking for a start up business loan without collateral Philippines, Robocash can help.
 Unfortunately the amount is not very big, maximum 25000 pesos, but you only need 1 valid ID and that is it, no business plan or collateral.Apply now

 Business Loan Requirements

-Here are the general requirements for filing a business loan for both banks and government loans for small businesses in the Philippines.
+Here are the general requirements for filing a loan for both banks and government credits for small businesses in the Philippines.

-- DTI registration – document showing that your business is approved by either DTI or the Securities and Exchange Commission.
+- DTI registration – document showing that your deal is approved by either DTI or the Securities and Exchange Commission.

 - Mayor’s permit – secure this from your municipality Office of the Mayor.

 - Income Tax Return (ITR) – this is not required if your business is not operating yet.

 - Proof of identity – government valid IDs.